ipkg update

 NB: To delete a repository, just delete the directory itself.

-Access to the repositories is set up in the repos1/conf/svnserve.conf and repos1/conf/passwd files.
+- Access to the repositories is set up in the repos1/conf/svnserve.conf, repos1/conf/passwd and repos1/conf/authz files.
 The following is a basic configuration.

 anon-access = read